Botev Plovdiv: Reorganisation and domestic success (1945–1989)

-The Golden Team (1981–1990)

 In 1981, the club's forward Georgi Slavkov won the club's highest individual achievement, the European Golden Shoe after finishing as Europe's top domestic scorer with 31 goals.
 The same year, the team won its second Bulgarian Cup, after a win against Pirin Blagoevgrad.
 This period was very successful for the club.
 Botev finished 3rd in the A PFG, in 1981, 1983, 1985, 1987, 1988 and 2nd in 1986.
 In this year the team finished with 41 points, only 2 less than the first, Beroe, in spite of the 8–1 win against Beroe in the direct match.
 Many of the club's most notable stars played around this time, such as Antim Pehlivanov, Dimitar Vichev, Atanas Pashev, Dimitar Mladenov, Zapryan Rakov, Blagoy Bangev and Petar Zehtinski were part of the rank and file of the notable Golden Team.

 An important achievement of that period was the 1985 Cup Winners' Cup campaign, when Botev qualified for the second round of the tournament.
 The team secured a 2–0 victory against the German powerhouse Bayern Munich (with Klaus Augenthaler, Dieter Hoeneß, Søren Lerby, Lothar Matthäus and Jean-Marie Pfaff in their squad).
 On November 7, 1984, in front of more than 45,000 spectators at Plovdiv Stadium, Atanas Pashev and Kostadin Kostadinov scored for the win, but Botev were eliminated after losing 1–4 in the first-leg.
 Another memorable win is the 1–0 home victory over Barcelona in a Cup Winners' Cup first-leg in 1981.
 On 29 November 1989, after 22 years of playing under Trakia, the club restored its authentic name – Botev.

-Brokers Era (1991–1999)
+Post-communist transition and decline (1990–2010)

 In 1992, the club was bought by a conglomerate of brokers led by Hristo Alexandrov and Hristo Danov.
 They brought in players with experience in Bulgarian football, such as Nasko Sirakov, Bozhidar Iskrenov, Kostadin Vidolov and Borislav Mihaylov.
 In this period, Botev signed the first foreign player in the club's history, the Hungarian Roberto Szabay.
 These big investments however did not bring any significant results and the club only reached third place in the A PFG in 1993, 1994 and 1995.